iobruno/data-engineering-zoomcamp/week_4_analytics_engineering/bigquery/README.md

 gcloud auth login
 ```

 4.4.
-Update the `profile` to used by this project on `dbt_project.yml`
+Update the `profile` key on the `dbt_project.yml` file:

-Make sure to point to an existing profile name set on profiles.yaml.
+Make sure to point to an existing profile name set on `profiles.yaml`.
 In this case:
 ```yaml
 profile: 'iobruno-gcp-labs-bigquery'
 ```